 In addition to the pests of fresh date fruit from the MENA region that are assessed in this risk analysis, there are other organisms that may arrive with the imported commodity.
 These organisms could include pests of other crops or predators and parasitoids of other arthropods.
 The department considers these organisms to be contaminating pests that could pose human health and phytosanitary risks.
-These risks are identified and addressed using existing operational procedures that require a 600 unit inspection of all consignments, or equivalent.
-The department will investigate if any pest identified may be of quarantine concern to Australia and require remedial action.
+These risks are identified and addressed using existing operational procedures that require a 600 unit inspection of all consignments, or equivalent procedures.
+The department will investigate if any pest identified through these processes may be of biosecurity concern to Australia, and thus may require remedial action.